FanYuchen815/CoPRA/README.md

 CoPRA is a state-of-the-art predictor of protein-RNA binding affinity.
 The framework of CoPRA is based on a protein language model and an RNA-language model, with complex structure as input.
-The model was pre-trained on the PRI30k dataset via a bi-scope stratyge and fine-tuned on PRA310.
+The model was pre-trained on the PRI30k dataset via a bi-scope stratege and fine-tuned on PRA310.
 CoPRA can also be redirected to predict mutation effects, showing its strong per-structure prediction performance on mCSM_RNA dataset.
 Please see more details in [our paper](https://arxiv.org/abs/2409.03773).

 Please do not hesitate to contact us or create an issue/PR if you have any questions or suggestions!